binipringle/crim-outline/index.md

 ## Mistake of Law

-Three types of mistake of law issues
+Three types of mistake of law issues:

 1. Mistake/ignorance of law as penal law exception (Marrero)
 2. Mistake/ignorance of law as a constitutional claim (Lambert)
 3. Mistake/ignorance of law as a mens rea issue (Cheek)